webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

     ].flat());
    ```

-   Once we've flipped the data what used to be at the top is now at the bottom
+   Once we've flipped the data, what used to be at the top is now at the bottom
    and now the bottom left pixel of the original image is the first data
-   in the texture and now what texture coordinate 0,0 refers to.
+   in the texture and becomes what texture coordinate 0,0 refers to.
 This is why
    often texture coordinates are considered to go from 0 at the bottom to 1 at
    the top.